SourenaMOOSAVI/vim-config/README.md

 ## 📜 License

-This project is licensed under the [GPL](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [GPL License](LICENSE) - see the LICENSE file for details.

 ## 🙏 Acknowledgments